 Big life changes for any Californian may affect your estate plan.
 You should check your estate planning documents every so often, to make sure they’re still good, especially with big life changes like births, marriages, divorces, and moving to another state.
-Children grow up, marriages dissolve, property gets sold, residences change.
+Children grow up, marriages dissolve, property gets sold, and residences change.
 That’s why we recommend that you consult us for an estate-plan check-up every five years or so.

 What Happens If You Retire in Another State?

 If you retire to another state, your will would probably be good, but powers of attorney vary from state to state.
 Documents from the “old” state might not work in the “new” one, and your documents would not be there for you when you need them.

 How Does a Spouse or Ex-spouse Effect My Estate Plan?